-Figure 4-3: Plot showing the number of Oceansat 2 scenes per day.
+Figure 4-3: Number of OceanSat 2 L2C scenes per day within the ESA Online Dissemination service.

 In Figure 4-4, the data coverage is very similar to Figure 4-1 with the main alterations being one extra scene over southern Spain providing more data coverage, one extra scene covering the Black Sea and less scene coverage over the Arctic sea above northern Russia.